nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #action
 - #atmosphere

-Griffin nodded.
+- **Content**: Griffin nodded.
 “I’ll scout the area once the rain eases up.
 Make sure we’re clear.”
 He adjusted his coat and moved toward the door, his hand instinctively brushing the hilt of his sword as he passed.

-**Notes:** Foreshadows Griffin’s leadership and preparedness, reinforcing his role in the group.
+**Notes**: Foreshadows Griffin’s leadership and preparedness, reinforcing his role in the group.

 ---

 ## P20

 - **Tags**:
-- #mystery
 - #discovery

-As Griffin stepped out, Sari leaned closer to Talon.
+- **Content**: As Griffin stepped out, Sari leaned closer to Talon.
 “Do you think he trusts us?” she asked quietly, her voice barely above a whisper.

-**Notes:** Opens up a layer of group dynamics, focusing on trust and internal tension.
+**Notes**: Opens up a layer of group dynamics, focusing on trust and internal tension.

 ---